Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 For Principals and Builders:

-• Implement behaviour-based safety programs that reward safe driving practices around construction zones.
+• Implement behaviour-based safety programmes that reward safe driving practices around construction zones.

 • Utilise eye-tracking technology to optimise the placement of traffic signs and signals for maximum visibility and comprehension.